tildearrow/kwin-lowlatency/README.md

 ## Manjaro

-**yes, you are in the right place.**

-Manjaro has not updated to Plasma 5.19 yet, which means you have to use the previous version.
+Manjaro has updated to Plasma 5.19 now. please follow the Arch Linux instructions.

-I have made a [special repository](https://github.com/tildearrow/kwin-lowlatency-manjaro) with the PKGBUILD for Manjaro users.

-this means you will have to build the package manually (i.e. cannot use Pamac), but I hope this is not a problem.

 ## NixOS